Your data is in safe hands

 We will not discriminate against you for exercising your rights.

-If an exemption applies, we’ll explain this when responding.
-We may ask you to confirm your identity before replying.
+If an exemption applies, we’ll tell you when we reply to your request.
+We might ask you to give us some data to confirm your identity before we reply.

 recruitment@kaluza.com